Governance & Controls

 Advertisement

-Compliance audits are a key part of modern governance and risk management.
-They help organizations confirm that their operations align with expectations and identify areas where improvements may be needed.
+Compliance audits are a key part of governance and risk management.
+They help organizations confirm that operations align with expectations and identify areas where improvements may be needed.

 What a Compliance Audit Involves

 A compliance audit typically includes reviewing documentation, examining processes, and testing whether controls are functioning correctly.
-This can involve:
+This may involve:

 Purpose of a Compliance Audit

-In many organizations, audits are part of an ongoing cycle of review and improvement rather than a one-time event.
+Audits are often part of an ongoing cycle of review and improvement rather than a one-time exercise.

 Internal vs External Audits